-Sofia Goggia lights Olympic cauldron in Cortina after helping secure hosting rights
+Sofia Goggia lights the cauldron in Cortina after helping Italy secure Olympic hosting rights

 Advertisement